Liukpro/Corporate-Finance-Calc/README.md

 ## System Status (Work in Progress)

-This project is not a finished application.
+This project is not a finished application, results may be subject to errors.
+Do not rely only on the data shown.

 ---